-Individual and Couple Counselling & Psychotherapy for Northallerton, Brompton, Thirsk, Richmond, Catterick, Leeming, Bedale and Darlington
+Individual and Couple Counselling & Psychotherapy for Northallerton, Brompton, Thirsk, Richmond, Catterick, Leeming, Bedale, Darlington and Stockton-on-Tees

 The model of counselling I am trained in consists of the use of three main theoretical approaches - these being, psychodynamic, humanistic and cognitive behavioural therapy.

 The psychodynamic approach focuses on the importance of the unconscious and past experiences which may be affecting current behaviour and feelings.
 You'll be encouraged to explore childhood relationships with parents and other significant people in your life, particularly where you have been troubled by issues such as long term depression, general unhappiness or feelings of emptiness without understanding why, or where unhelpful, repetitive behaviours or difficulties in relationships persist.

 The humanistic model is a non-directive approach which encourages you to explore your feelings and emphasises personal growth and self-development.